Shrruthilaya-Gangadaran/mnist-classification/README.md

 ![](final.png)

 ## RESULT
-Thus ,A convolutional deep neural network for digit classification and to verify the response for scanned handwritten images is written and executed successfully
+Thus ,A convolutional deep neural network for digit classification and to verify the response for scanned handwritten images is written and executed successfully.